menzerath/minecraft-achievement-generator/README.md

 # Minecraft Achievement Generator
 This is a simple, in PHP written, Generator of Minecraft Achievements for your website or blog.

+For a more modern alternative have a look at https://github.com/menzerath/mcgen.

 ## Features
 * Create unique Achievements in Minecraft-style
 * Many often-used icons from the game